gutenbergtools/gutenbergsite/site/help/faq.md

 Donate money!
 We're an all-volunteer project, and we don't have much to spend, so even a little goes a long way.
 [Read more about donating to Project Gutenberg.](/donate/)

 Help improve our eBooks!
-If you find an error, or something missing - or perhaps you have a suggestion for our website - please get in touch.
+If you find an error, or something missing - or perhaps you have a suggestion for our website - please [get in touch](/about/contact_information.html).

 Spread the word!
 Invite your friends and colleagues to visit Project Gutenberg.
 When you find something you like, share it!
-See the [Terms of Use](/about/terms_of_use.html) for details and limitations.
+See the [Terms of Use](/policy/terms_of_use.html) for details and limitations.

 ### What is the relationship between Project Gutenberg, Project Gutenberg of Canada, Project Gutenberg of Europe, Projekt Gutenberg-DE, Project Gutenberg of Australia, and Project Runeberg?

-These are all entirely separate organizations.
+Those are all entirely separate organizations.
 In many cases, Michael Hart gave permission for them to use the "Project Gutenberg" name, which is a registered trademark.

 These site operate within the copyright rules of their respective countries, and may have specific focus on particular types of national works or languages.